 Ramsay L. Fuleihan

 Dr Passalacqua was born in Genoa in 1964.
-He graduated in 1990 from the Genoa University Medical School, Italy, and received specialty degrees in Allergy and in Respiratory Medicine in 1994 and 2002.
-Under the chairmanship of Prof. Giorgio Walter Canonica, he contributed to investigation into the mechanisms of allergic inflammation, the treatment of respiratory allergy and developed sublingual immunotherapy.
-Currently he is Professor of Respiratory Medicine and Allergy at the Respiratory Diseases Clinic of the University of Genoa.
-Dr Passalacqua has coauthored more than 200 publications in peer reviewed journals.
+He graduated in 1990 from the Genoa University Medical School, Italy, and received the full specialty degrees in Allergy and in Respiratory Medicine in 1994 and 2002.
+Under the chairmanship of Prof. Giorgio Walter Canonica, he contributed to investigations in the mechanisms of allergic inflammation, the treatment of respiratory allergy and developed sublingual immunotherapy.
+Currently he is Associate Professor of Respiratory Medicine, for which he also chairs the Specialty School at the University of Genoa.
+Dr Passalacqua has coauthored more than 300 publications in peer reviewed journals.
 He serves on the board of experts of Allergic Rhinitis and its Impact on Asthma (ARIA), and is co-Chairman of the immunotherapy committee of the World Allergy Organization.

 Dr Robert Bush received his MD degree from West Virginia University, USA.
 After completing his residency in internal medicine and fellowship in allergy and immunology at the University of Wisconsin – Madison, USA, he joined the faculty.
 He is currently Professor (Emeritus) of Medicine and was the former Chief of Allergy at the William S Middleton VA Hospital, Madison, Wisconsin, USA.
 His research interests include sublingual immunotherapy, allergen characterization, fungal allergy, food allergy, and occupational asthma.